Weak reference: Variations

 In C#, weak references are distinguished by whether they track object resurrection or not.
 This distinction does not occur for strong references, as objects are not finalized if they have any strong references to them.
 By default, in C# weak reference do not track resurrection, meaning a weak reference is not updated if an object is resurrected; these are called short weak references, and weak references that track resurrection are called long weak references.

 Some non-garbage-collected languages, such as C++, provide weak/strong reference functionality as part of supporting garbage collection libraries.
 The Boost C++ library provides strong and weak references.
 It is a mistake to use regular C++ pointers as the weak counterparts of smart pointers because such usage removes the ability to detect when the strong reference count has gone to 0 and the object has been deleted.
-Worse yet, it doesn't allow for detection of whether another strong reference is already tracking a given plain pointer.
+Worse yet, it does not allow for detection of whether another strong reference is already tracking a given plain pointer.
 This introduces the possibility of having two (or more) smart pointers tracking the same plain pointer (which causes corruption as soon as one of these smart pointers' reference count reaches 0 and the object gets deleted).